-Sperm donation program helps heterosexual couples, same-sex couples and single women successfully conceive their baby.
+Sperm donation programs help heterosexual couples, same-sex couples and single women successfully conceive their baby.

 Sperm donation Spain provides a wide range of donors from different parts of the world; predominantly recruited among university students and accepted only under strict health and psychological testing and personal guidelines.
 Donors are screened for exceptional sperm quality and appropriate tolerance to freezing.
 Donors are also screened against genetic and sexual disease.

-The sperm donor may be a friend or family member, or an anonymous donor matched to the recipient by the sperm bank or fertility clinic in Spain.
-Anonymous donors can be selected according to physical characteristics such as ethnicity, skin color and height.
+The sperm donor may not be a friend or family member, an anonymous donor will be matched to the recipient by the sperm bank or fertility clinic in Spain.
+Anonymous donors will be selected according to physical characteristics such as ethnicity, skin color and height.

 Sperm count is confirmed during testing in which the sample is also frozen and thawed.
 According to the Spanish Assisted Reproduction Act, samples are stored frozen in quarantine for at least 6 months in order to avoid infectious diseases.